 It’s not that the islands lack the fresh springs as a water source, they just don’t have the infrastructure to get the water from the spring to the village.
 Often times the water is polluted by animals as it runs down the peaks to the villages or runs low as the season turns from wet to dry.
+With water pollution causing so many issues, the use of water treatment may need to be brought in to keep water safe to bottle and drink.
+There is a product here that can be utilized, as well as other areas that can be looked at to make this safe again.

 Enter Ben Sorensen and Wananavu Kandavu.
 We met Ben while on Kadavu and had a chance to spend some time looking at his project in Kavala Bay.
 For the past two years Ben has worked in Fiji to build infrastructure water projects providing a sustainable water source for the local villages.